Population genetics in microchannels: Introduction

-Microfluidic devices are convenient tools to experimentally study population growth in spatially confined geometries.
-They enable mimicking microorganism habitats by adjusting the size and shape of each microchannel and controlling the flows that supply microorganisms inside the channels with nutrients \cite{micrfl_env}.
-Such devices are often used to track population dynamics of microorganisms at the single-cell level over several generations \cite{micrfl_exp_front, Bacterial_growth, Streaming_Instability}.
-A paradigmatic example is the ``mother machine'' -- a microchannel with one open end and small enough width to accomodate a single lane of cells \cite{rob_Ecoli}.
-Microchannels with two open ends have been used to validate the relation between the cell division time distribution and the growth rate of the whole population \cite{hashimoto}.
+Microfluidic devices constitute ideal experimental systems to study population growth in confined geometries \cite{levien2020non}.
+Size and shape of the microchannels in these devices can be tailored to mimick microorganism habitats ~\cite{micrfl_exp_front, micrfl_env}.
+Nutrients can be delivered to the residing microorganisms inside the microchannels by controlled flows.
+Such devices are often used to track population dynamics of microorganisms at the single-cell level over several generations \cite{Bacterial_growth, Streaming_Instability}.
+A paradigmatic example is the ``mother machine'' -- a microchannel with one open end and small enough width to accommodate a single lane of cells \cite{rob_Ecoli}.
+Microchannels with two open ends have been used to validate a relation between the cell division time distribution and the population growth rate (\cite{hashimoto}, but see \cite{lin2017effects}).

-In all these examples, once the cell population densely fills an entire channel, dividing cells push others toward the open ends, potentially leading to expulsion of cells.
-The timescale at which cells are expelled is typically shorter than their lifetime.
-Therefore, death events can be usually neglected -- cells do not compete for survival, but rather for remaining inside the channel.
-In genetically diverse populations, we expect such competition to cause diversity loss at a pace that depends on the channel geometry.

-To study population genetics in small confined geometries, individual coordinates must be taken into account.
-There exists a vast literature on spatially-explicit individual-based models, ranging from Kimura's stepping stone model \cite{Kimura_Weiss, step_stone} to generalizations in the theory of evolutionary graphs \cite{evolutionary_dynamics_on_graphs, spat_pop_rew,nowak_evolutionary_dynamics,voter_m_on_heter}.
-However, the processes included in these models are usually limited to birth, death, and diffusion events, and do not account for the effect of cells pushing each other in a confined geometry.
-Microbial population dynamics incorporating this latter ingredient has been investigated with computational approaches \cite{hashimoto, line_form}.
+From the theoretical side, competition in confined geometries has been scarcely studied.
+Common spatial competition models, ranging from Kimura's stepping stone model \cite{Kimura_Weiss, step_stone} to generalizations in the theory of evolutionary graphs \cite{evolutionary_dynamics_on_graphs, spat_pop_rew,nowak_evolutionary_dynamics,voter_m_on_heter}, include birth, death, and diffusion events only, and do not account for cell-to-cell mechanical interactions in confined geometries.
+Single-lane models in which newborn individuals shift their neighbors away have been theoretically studied in the context of cancer progression \cite{Iwasa,allen2012evolutionary}.
+Microbial population dynamics model incorporating shifting has been investigated with computational approaches \cite{hashimoto, line_form}.
 In particular, simulations of a model of competing bacterial strains \cite{line_form} show a formation of lanes along the channel axial direction.
-Some aspects of pushing dynamics have been theoretically studied in the context of cancer progression \cite{Iwasa,allen2012evolutionary}.
+Theoretical predictions for geometries hosting multiple lanes and quantitative experimental validations have been lacking.